Pterygopalatine ganglion: Roots

 It receives a sensory, a parasympathetic, and a sympathetic root.

 Sensory root

-Its sensory root is derived from two sphenopalatine branches of the maxillary nerve; their fibers, for the most part, pass directly into the palatine nerves; a few, however, enter the ganglion, constituting its sensory root.
+Its sensory root is derived from two sphenopalatine branches of the maxillary nerve of the trigeminal nerve; their fibers, for the most part, pass directly into the palatine nerves; a few, however, enter the ganglion, constituting its sensory root.

 Parasympathetic root

 Its parasympathetic root is derived from the nervus intermedius (a part of the facial nerve) through the greater petrosal nerve.

 In the pterygopalatine ganglion, the preganglionic parasympathetic fibers from the greater petrosal branch of the facial nerve synapse with neurons whose postganglionic axons, vasodilator, and secretory fibers are distributed with the deep branches of the trigeminal nerve to the mucous membrane of the nose, soft palate, tonsils, uvula, roof of the mouth, upper lip and gums, and upper part of the pharynx.
 It also sends postganglionic parasympathetic fibers to the lacrimal nerve (a branch of the ophthalmic nerve, also part of the trigeminal nerve) via the zygomatic nerve, a branch of the maxillary nerve (from the trigeminal nerve), which then arrives at the lacrimal gland.

 The nasal glands are innervated with secretomotor fibers from the nasal branches.
 Likewise, the palatine glands are innervated by the nasopalatine, greater palatine nerve and lesser palatine nerves.
 The pharyngeal nerve innervates pharyngeal glands.
 These are all branches of maxillary nerve.